 - 1 tbsp chili sauce

-- 1 tsp honey (plus extra for drizzling)
+- 1 tsp maple syrup (plus extra for drizzling)

 - spring onion or sesame seeds to top (optional)

 - olive or rapeseed oil

 - Preheat your oven to 200°C (180°C fan) and line a baking tray with greaseproof paper (I find the tofu tends to stick to tin foil).
 Drizzle the paper with a little olive or rapeseed oil.

-- Add 1 tablespoon each of dark soy sauce and chilli sauce and 1 teaspoon of honey into a medium sized bowl and mix well.
+- Add 1 tablespoon each of dark soy sauce and chilli sauce and 1 teaspoon of maple syrup into a medium sized bowl and mix well.

 - Cut the tofu block into 2cm cubes, add it to the marinade and mix until the tofu is completely coated.

 - Spread the tofu cubes over the baking tray and roast in the oven for 20 minutes.

-- When the tofu is ready, drizzle over a little extra honey and optionally garnish with sliced spring onion or sesame seeds.
+- When the tofu is ready, drizzle over a little extra maple syrup and optionally garnish with sliced spring onion or sesame seeds.